Bayesian Clustered Coefficients Regression with Auxiliary Covariates Assistant Random Effects: Introduction

 While spatial random effects have been used to account for the influence of geographical proximity on the similarity of outcomes for two neighboring observations, in existing approaches, the correlation between spatial random effect terms only depends on distance, and all other factors are ignored.
 For improvement in describing spatial correlation, some works have been done to bring in auxiliary information to help the estimation of spatial regression model \citep{white2009stochastic,lee2014bayesian,gao2019bayesian}.
 These works focus on the estimation of the edge based on some covariates or spatial structure.
 The regression relationship between the $p$-dimensional covariance matrix and auxiliary information has been explored by \cite{zou2017covariance} and \cite{liu2020semiparametric}, which can help reveal the true correlation structure of spatial data.
 Given the importance of spatial random effects in a spatial regression model, their covariance structure need to be appropriately specified.

 In this work, we propose a Bayesian clustered linear regression model with MFM, which when compared to the DPM, consistently estimates the number of clusters.
 The estimation of parameters remains precise.
 To our best knowledge, we firstly introduce the MFM in clustered coefficients regression model.
-In addition, information from auxiliary covariates is incorporated into a linear mixed effects Dirichlet regression to better model the correlation structure of random effects.
+In addition, a weighted average correlation structure of auxiliary covariates information is incorporated in linear mixed effects regression model based on Dirichlet prior.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:method}, we present the spatial clustered linear regression model with MFM.
 In Section~\ref{sec:Infer} , a MCMC sampling algorithm based on \textbf{nimble} \citep{de2017programming} and post MCMC inference are discussed.
 Extensive simulation studies are performed in Section~\ref{sec:simu}.
 For illustration, our proposed methodology is applied to Georgia housing cost data in Section~\ref{sec:real_data}.
 We conclude this paper with a brief discussion in Section~\ref{sec:discussion}.